Skip To Main Content

 Services:

-• Consultation: The Gifted Intervention Specialist consults with classroom teachers regarding student needs to provide resources and suggestions related to supporting gifted students in the general education classroom.
+• Consultation: The Gifted Intervention Specialist consults with classroom teachers across the district to provide resources and suggestions related to supporting gifted students in the general education classroom.

 Identification

 Gifted Identification in the area of Superior Cognitive Abilities takes place for all students in grades 2 and 5.
-Students take the InView test in these grades to screen for cognitive giftedness.
+Students take the CogAT test in these grades to screen for cognitive giftedness.
+Second and fifth graders who receive a qualifying CogAT score are also assessed for Creative Thinking Abilities using the Torrance Tests of Creative Thinking.

 Gifted Identification in the area of a Specific Academic Ability takes place for all students using the following assessments: